Diamondbacks vs. Nationals Player Props Betting Odds

 Walker Stats

-- Walker has 29 hits with six doubles, seven home runs, seven walks and 25 RBI.
-He's also stolen one base.
+- Walker has collected 31 hits with seven doubles, seven home runs and seven walks.
+He has driven in 25 runs with one stolen base.

-- Walker will look for his third straight game with a hit in this matchup.
-In his last five games he is batting .409 with a double, four home runs, two walks and 10 RBI.
+- Walker hopes to build on a three-game hitting streak in this matchup.
+In his last five games he is batting .429 with a double, four home runs, two walks and eight RBI.

 Walker Recent Games